 Nancy’s life was made richer in the last 6 years by her association with Godsend Non-Medical Home Care.
 Special thanks to Colleen Burns, Missy Sexton and their respective families for their loving, compassionate, and giving care.
 In addition, Nancy had a special bond with her “granddaughter” Adalynn Sexton who affectionately referred to her as “Granny.”

 There will be a graveside service to be announced in the future to honor her memory.
 In lieu of flowers a donation may be made to ASPCA.org.

-To plant a tree in memory of Nancy Ann Thornton, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Nancy Ann Thornton, please visit our Tree Store.